 - An accident causing injury or death will be the direct result of the unsecured cargo

-If you or a loved one suffered an injury because of an accident caused by unsecured cargo, then a Lubbock accident caused by loose objects lawyer may be able to help you seek compensation.
-Call Loncar Lyon Jenkins today at 877-239-4878 for a free consultation about our legal services.
+If you or a loved one suffered an injury because of an accident caused by unsecured cargo, then a Lubbock personal injury lawyer from our team may be able to help you seek compensation.
+Call Loncar Lyon Jenkins today for a free consultation about our legal services.

 For a free legal consultation with a Loose Objects Accidents lawyer serving Lubbock, call 877-239-4878